ajxanman/scoutingadventures/README.md

-# Scouting Adventure
+# Scouting Adventures
-This is my first public game!
-If you want to help me develop this game, head on over to my ScoutTests repository and check the issues.
-That is where I debug my code before I publish it here!
+My name is Alex Jones, founder of Xan Studios Entertainment, and this is my first public game!
+I am a Boy Scout, and I have several friends who are not in Scouts, but want to try it without being comited to anything.
+That's where I got the idea for Scouting Adventures!
+This is a great way to see what Scouting is all about, online!
+It is still under construction, but it is public.
+I want to eventually turn this into an awesome multi-player game with achievments, fundraisers, weekend and week long campouts, and so much more!